jelenaLis/script-openVibe/README.md

 ## Cross-validation

-NB: most of the code is takef from http://openvibe.inria.fr/tutorial-how-to-cross-validate-better/ ; see original scripts for more info
+NB: most of the code is takef from http://openvibe.inria.fr/tutorial-how-to-cross-validate-better/ ; see original scripts for more info.
+CSV Writer/Reader still use deprecated box because the new one at the moment necessitate a (useless here) signal stream, and do not let customize separators.
+Beware: match "cross_*" OpenViBE scenarios with their "regular" counterparts (e.g. filtering, epoching, etc.).

 Run `extract-labels.R`, `generate-folding.R`, `crossvalidate.R`, `aggregate.R`.